Winter Wonderland – Round up

 Oh wow, it is already week 3 of the Winter Wonderland Cal!

 I am currently working on the border.
-So next week I will be able to tell you how much yarn I used in total and how much is left.
+So next week I will be able to tell you how much yarn I used in total, how much is left, etc.

-I really felt a bit sad when I made my very last stitch on the blanket part and finished off.
-It is such a beautiful pattern and I enjoyed testing it so much.
-I know I say that very often.
+Such a beautiful pattern – I enjoyed testing it so much.
+Ok, I know I often say that!
 But this time it is the first time that I am 100 % happy with my colour placement.
-Somehow that makes it very special to me!
+Somehow that makes it very special for me!

 So, here my part 3.